jasonmccreary/laravel-additions/README.md

 </p>

 # Additions for Laravel
-This is a package for Laravel containing "additions" I have used within my Laravel applications over the years.
+This is package contains Laravel "additions" I have used within my Laravel applications over the years.

-While some additional are available, this package is still a WIP (work in progress).
+While some additions are available, this package is still a WIP (work in progress).

 ## Requirements